4 keys to Nikes DTC success

-Beloved by athletes, rappers and everyday consumers alike, sportswear giant Nike has enough cultural cache and commercial success to stake a claim for being the world’s most recognisable brand.
-The famous ‘Swoosh’ logo is known worldwide, and Nike even has the honour of being the brand most referenced in hip hop.
+Beloved by athletes, rappers and everyday consumers alike, sportswear giant Nike has enough cultural cache and commercial success to stake a claim for being the world’s most recognizable brand.
+The famous ‘Swoosh’ logo is known worldwide, and Nike even has the honor of being the brand most referenced in hip hop.

 However, soon you might struggle to pick up a pair of Nike shoes inside the stores of some of the world’s most famous retailers.
 It’s not because stores like Urban Outfitters and Macy’s don’t want to sell Air Jordans and Air Force 1s, quite the contrary in fact.
 Nike has radically altered its business in recent years by focusing on a direct-to-consumer (DTC) approach that the company largely credits for its 19% increase in annual revenue last year to $44.5 billion.
 Whereas once wholesale made up about 84% of all Nike brand sales, now the figure is just 61%, with DTC sales making up about 39%.

-DTC has taken off in recent years, especially as we stare down the barrel of a cookie-less future, and Nike is an examplar of how the business model can work.
+DTC has taken off in recent years, especially as we stare down the barrel of a cookie-less future, and Nike is an example of how the business model can work.
 Let’s explore why.

 Just what do we mean by direct-to-consumer though?
 Bigcommerce has a definition that encapsulates the term’s meaning pretty succinctly:

 “A direct-to-consumer business sells its own product directly to its end customers, without the help of third-party wholesalers or retailers.
 Though much more common now, the DTC trend was initially a big departure from the traditional model.”